An Ennola duality for subgroups of groups of Lie type: Preliminaries, Brauer characters and fields of values

-This alternative interpretation of distinguishing moduli has the following easy consequence.
+This alternative interpretation of defining moduli has the following easy consequence.

-\begin{cor} There exists a positive integer $n$, the \emph{principal modulus}, the smallest distinguishing modulus, and all distinguishing moduli are multiples of $n$.
-Furthermore, a positive integer $m$ is a distinguishing modulus if and only if $\gcd(m,|H|)$ is. \end{cor}
+\begin{cor} All defining moduli for a fixed $H$ and $\chi$ are multiples of the smallest defining modulus, called the \emph{conductor}.
+Furthermore, a positive integer $m$ is a defining modulus if and only if $\gcd(m,|H|)$ is. \end{cor}

 This is proved simply by invoking Lemma \ref{lem:defmodcyclotomic} and taking the intersections of the appropriate cyclotomic fields.
-Like distinguishing moduli, this has an analogue from class field theory, the `conductor'.
+Like defining moduli, the name `conductor' comes from class field theory.

-We now introduce distinguishing residues, which explains the choice of this definition.
-Given $H$ and $\chi$, and a distinguishing modulus $n$, let $I_n$ denote the set of all $i$ between $1$ and $n-1$, and prime to $n$, such that the field isomorphism on $\Q(\zeta_n)$ induced by $\zeta_n\mapsto \zeta_n^i$ fixes each value of $\chi$.
-The set $I_n$ is called the set of \emph{distinguishing residues}.
-Notice that the set of distinguishing residues is a subgroup of the unit group $\Z_n^\times$.
+We now introduce defining residues, which explains the choice of this definition.
+Given $H$ and $\chi$, and a defining modulus $n$, let $I_n$ denote the set of all $i$ between $1$ and $n-1$, and prime to $n$, such that the field isomorphism on $\Q(\zeta_n)$ induced by $\zeta_n\mapsto \zeta_n^i$ fixes each value of $\chi$.
+The set $I_n$ is called the set of \emph{defining residues}.
+Notice that the set of defining residues is a subgroup of the unit group $(\Z/n\Z)^\times$.
 We often abuse terminology and say that an integer $a$ lies in $I_n$ if $a\bmod n$ lies in $I_n$.
 Particularly, we do this with negative numbers, so $-i$ lies in $I_n$ for $1\leq i\leq n-1$ to mean $n-i\in I_n$.

-\begin{thm} For a fixed $H$ and $\chi$, let $n$ be a distinguishing modulus dividing $|H|$.
-For all prime powers $q$ (prime to $|H|$), $\bar H$ is conjugate to a subgroup of $\GL_d(q)$ if and only if the congruence of $q$ modulo $n$ appears in $I_n$.
-In particular, if $q'$ (prime to $|H|$) is another prime power and $q\equiv q'\bmod n$, then one may embed $H$ in $\GL_d(q)$ with character $\chi$ if and only if one can do the same with $\GL_d(q')$. \end{thm} \begin{proof} This proof has the same ideas as that of Lemma \ref{lem:defmodcyclotomic}, so we are a little briefer this time.
+\begin{thm} For a fixed $H$ and $\chi$, let $n$ be a defining modulus dividing $|H|$.
+For all prime powers $q$ (in $\mPb$), $\bar H$ is conjugate to a subgroup of $\GL_d(q)$ if and only if the congruence class of $q$ modulo $n$ appears in $I_n$.
+In particular, if $q'$ (in $\mPb$) is another prime power and $q\equiv q'\bmod n$, then one may embed $H$ in $\GL_d(q)$ with character $\chi$ if and only if one can do the same with $\GL_d(q')$. \end{thm} \begin{proof} This proof has the same ideas as that of Lemma \ref{lem:defmodcyclotomic}, so we are a little briefer this time.
 The subgroup $\bar H$ is conjugate to a subgroup of $\GL_d(q)$ if and only if the eigenvalues of elements of $\bar H$, lifted to $\Q(\zeta_n)$, are invariant under the map $\zeta_n\mapsto\zeta_n^q$.
 This statement is equivalent to the statement that $q\bmod n$ lies in $I_n$ by definition of $I_n$, and thus $q\bmod n$ lies in $I_n$ if and only if $\bar H$ is conjugate to a subgroup of $\GL_d(q)$, as claimed. \end{proof}